flatsec/flatsec.github.io/_posts/2014-10-28-five-line-fuzzer-in-go.md

 }
 ```

 Below is the full Go file.
-I'm simply reading a test pdf file into a byte array, altering it randomly, and then writing it to the file system again in a new file called ```changed.pdf```.
+I'm simply reading a test PDF file into a byte array, altering it randomly, and then writing it to the file system again in a new file called ```changed.pdf```.

 A few notes: